Metformin and saxagliptin

 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Saxagliptin works by regulating the levels of insulin your body produces after eating.

-The combination of metformin and saxagliptin is a combination medicine that is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Metformin and saxagliptin is a combination medicine that is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes.
 This medication is not for treating type 1 diabetes.

 Metformin and saxagliptin may also be used for purposes not listed in this medication guide.